-Most football loving Americans during the fall and winter months have fewer outdoor activities due to weather issues, shorter days, and those in nice weather (the South) are WAY into their football -- both with college teams and professional.
-Add in fried cooking, eight or more hours being sedentary watching football over the weekend, and feeding yourself with food and beer, and you can extrapolate why football fans tend to add more weight than the average American.
+Most football-loving Americans have fewer outdoor activities during the fall and winter months due to weather issues and the shorter days.
+And those with nicer weather (the south) are very into their football, both college and professional.
+Add in fried cooking, eight or more hours being sedentary watching football over the weekend, and snacking on food and beer, and you can extrapolate why football fans tend to add more weight than average.

 The Solution (It Depends -- It May Be Your Goal to Gain Weight)

 Are you trying to gain weight?
-If you are mixing these additional calories with a heavy weight lifting program and working on building strength and size, the football season is perfect for you to put on added muscle mass.
-There is nothing wrong with a heavy lift cycle during this time of year and it works quit well actually.
-If you want to BE big, you have to EAT big (and lift big too.)
+If you are mixing these additional calories with a heavy weightlifting program and working on building strength and size, the football season is perfect for you to put on added muscle mass.
+There is nothing wrong with a heavy lift cycle during this time of year; it actually works quite well.
+If you want to be big, you have to eat big (and lift big too).

-I have been doing this type of training for twenty years and purposely adding 10 or more pounds of mass for strength gains.
-However, as I age, the weight comes on easier but the weight leaves in the spring running season MUCH SLOWER, making sprint running progression very painful.
+I have been doing this type of training for 20 years and purposely adding 10 or more pounds of mass for strength gains.
+However, as I age, the weight comes on easier but it leaves in the spring running season much slower, making sprint running progression very painful.

 Move More, Eat Less

-Quite simply, the amount of calories coming in during football season are way more than you are burning.
-YOU WILL gain weight when this happens.
-Now, it depends on your goals.
+Quite simply, the amount of calories coming in during football season is way more than you are burning.
+You will gain weight when this happens.
+It depends on your goals.
 Are you trying to lose weight or to not gain weight?
-If so, then you need to exercise more during the week and even the weekend and/or reduce your food intake during the football weekend.
+If you are trying to lose, you need to exercise more during the week and even the weekend and/or reduce your food intake during the football weekend.

-If you are not trying to gain weight and you are noticing your increased size every year after the Super Bowl, and you have not lost it during the "off-season," you may want to alter your eating and exercise habits during the season.
+If you are not trying to gain weight and you notice you have increased size every year after the Super Bowl and you don't lose it during the "off-season," you may want to alter your eating and exercise habits during the season.

-1 – Add Exercise during commercials or bring a bike/treadmill into the TV room.
+Add Exercise.
+Exercise during commercials or bring a bike/treadmill into the TV room.
 Both methods can help you balance out any additional caloric intake if you are not into altering the amount of food you eat.
 Typically, there are 20-22 minutes of commercials in an hour-long television show.
-Pushups, crunches, walk up and down the stairs to your man cave, or simply stand up / sit down (squat) during the entire commercial break.
-You can actually get a few hours of activity if you just move more during the commercials.
+Do pushups or crunches, walk up and down the stairs to your man cave, or simply stand up and sit down (squat) during the entire commercial break.
+You can actually get in a few hours of activity if you just move more during the commercials.

-2 – Go NO Carb or NO Fried – If you are going to a party and you want to reduce your calories as you are starting to not fit into your pants you purchased at the beginning of the season, try to not eat carbohydrates like chips, cookies, pastries, pasta, and avoid fried food too – even wings.
-Trim the skin off the wings at least and go light on the sauces.
-Find healthier carbs like fruits and vegetables.
+Go No Carb or No Fried.
+If you are going to a party and you've noticed that don't fit into the pants you purchased at the beginning of the season, try to not eat carbohydrates such as chips, cookies, pastries and pasta.
+Avoid fried food too, even wings.
+At least trim the skin off the wings, and go light on the sauces.
+Find healthier carbs such as fruits and vegetables.

-3 – Avoid Alcohol – I hate to say it, but a day of football can yield hundreds and even 1000+ of calories of beer and alcoholic drinks.
-If you find yourself drinking more than a six pack of beer / drinks, that is too much and not moderation.
-It will take you at least an hour of walking on a treadmill to burn two beers off (typically).
+Avoid Alcohol.
+I hate to say it, but a day of football can yield a thousand or more calories of beer and other alcoholic drinks.
+If you find yourself drinking more than a six pack of beer, that is too much and not moderation.
+It typically will take you at least an hour of walking on a treadmill to burn two beers off.
 (Average calorie burn per hour of walking is 300 calories.)

-4 – Drink Water – When in doubt, add water.
+Drink Water.
+When in doubt, add water.
 Ice water with fruit, unsweet tea, or other flavorings are fine additions to a game.
-Drinking more will get you up and moving too as you will have to visit the restroom a few times an hour.
+Drinking more will get you up and moving too, as you will have to visit the restroom during the day.
 While you are up, do some additional exercises.

-5 – Brush Your Teeth – Brush your teeth at half time.
-After brushing your teeth, at least for a while, foods and drinks will not taste as good and your desire for them will decrease.
+Brush Your Teeth.
+Brush your teeth at half time.
+For at least a while after brushing your teeth, foods and drinks will not taste as good and your desire for them will decrease.

-6 – Go Paleo – This is not my favorite option, but it does work for some.
+Go Paleo.
+This is not my favorite option, but it does work for some.
 During the football party, try to go all natural.
-Eat lean meats, fruits, vegetables, berries, nuts, and stay away from the empty calories of alcohol and sugar.
+Eat lean meats, fruits, vegetables, berries and nuts, and stay away from the empty calories of alcohol and sugar.

-7 – Beer in Moderation - You can drink beer, but follow it with an equal amount of water.
+Beer in Moderation.
+You can drink beer, but follow it with an equal amount of water.
 What is moderation?
-Depends really.
-In my 20's moderation was 5-6 drinks.
-In my 30's maybe 2-3 drinks during a game.
-Now, I may drink 2-3 drinks a month.
-But consider this -- 5-6 beers is about the same amount of calories as a Big Mac, Fries, and a soda.
+That depends.
+In my 20s, moderation was five to six drinks.
+In my 30s, it was two to three drinks during a game.
+Now, I may drink two to three drinks a month.
+But consider this: Five to six beers is about the same amount of calories as a Big Mac, fries and a soda.

-8 – Discipline – If you really want to lose weight, it takes discipline and persistence.
+Exercise Discipline.
+If you really want to lose weight, it takes discipline and persistence.
 Make a goal for yourself and limit the amount of food you eat in a day.
-Eat a big salad with lean meat before going to the game and tell yourself NO to snacks.
-When in doubt, TALK to yourself, do not LISTEN to yourself.
+Eat a big salad with lean meat before going to the game and say no to snacks.
+When in doubt, talk to yourself, do not listen to yourself.
 Tell yourself you are breaking the beer and wings habit during football games and replacing them with tea and broiled chicken or steak strips.

-Set a Goal - Just Pick One or Two - Pick a few of the options above and see if you can curb your calories coming in.
-A weight gain of 10 pounds or more is going to kill you early – especially if you continue you add 10 pounds every year, year after year.
-If your goal is to lose weight or even NOT GAIN WEIGHT during the football season, you are TWO HABITS away from success: One habit you must start and one habit you must break.
+Set a Goal, but Pick Just One or Two.
+Pick a few of the options above and see if you can curb your calories coming in.
+A weight gain of 10 pounds or more is going to kill you early, especially if you continue to add 10 pounds every year.
+If your goal is to lose weight or just not to gain weight during the football season, you are two habits away from success: One habit you must start and one habit you must break.
 You can do this.